WPIC

 WPIC (790 AM) is a commercial radio station licensed to Sharon, Pennsylvania and serving the Youngstown metropolitan area.
 The station is owned by Cumulus Media and has a talk radio format.

 WPIC is powered at 1,000 watts by day.
 To avoid interfering with other stations on 790 AM, it reduces power at night to 58 watts.
 It uses a non-directional antenna at all times.
 The transmitter is at Mercer Avenue at Pine Hollow Boulevard in Hermitage, Pennsylvania.

 Programming

 Weekdays begin with the local morning news, then standard syndicated conservative talk shows, including those of Chris Plante, Dan Bongino, Ben Shapiro, Mark Levin, Red Eye Radio and America in the Morning.
 Weekdays the local talk shows include The Ron Errett show, The (Eric) Bombeck Show and The Mecer County Bulletin Board.
 The station carries coverage of local high school football and basketball during the school year.
-The station is a CBS Radio News affiliate.
+The station is a CBS News Radio affiliate.

 On weekends, shows on money, health, law and religion are heard, as well as music and talk shows for the Greek, Italian and Polish communities.
 Weekend syndicated hosts include Bill Cunningham and Bill Handel.